 Options

-Monetary benefits deriving from employee options that are traded at the stock exchange are taxed at the time of granting.
+Monetary benefits deriving from employee options which are traded at the stock exchange are taxed at the time of granting.

-Options that are not traded at the stock exchange or restricted are taxable at the time they are exercised.
-The taxable benefit corresponds to the difference between the market value of the share at exercise date and the exercise price.
+Options which are not traded at the stock exchange or restricted are taxable at the time they are exercised.
+The taxable benefit corresponds to the difference of the market value of the share at exercise date and the exercise price.

 Wealth tax on the cantonal and communal level is assessed on net assets.
 The rates, subject to a progressive scale, are typically in the range of 0.1%-1%.